Ali-Abdal/student-data-project/README.md

 Did this project after taking Python Data Structures course by University of Michigan to implement what I have learned in a real programme. course link: https://www.coursera.org/learn/python-data

-## Brief explenation on how the project workes
+## Brief explenation for the project:
 1. First of all method called load_data() from File class reads the csv file and splits the value in each line then stores it in a list of Student objects.
 2. there is 3 sections in the nav bar statistics - student - modify.
 3. in statistics frame you will be able to select the wanted method from Statistics class such as getting number of students in each major then when you press the button the output will be shown in the text box.